Privacy policy

 How we Store Your Information

-Clue Software make use of a CRM to store and process personal data of business contacts this data centre is based in the EU, all of which provide protective measures and comply with data protection regulations.
+Clue Software uses a CRM to store and process personal data of business contacts.
+This data centre is based in the EU, provides protective measures and complies with data protection regulations.

-Who we share your information with
+Who we share your Information with

 As well as the third parties set out above, we may share your personal data with other people or organisations for the purposes set out above, as follows: